-Welcome to Isbjörn of Sweden | Free shipping over 100 EUR / 200 USD
+Welcome to Isbjörn of Sweden | Free shipping over 100 EUR / 200 USD | Full return within 30 days

 bluesign®

-The goal of bluesign® is to link suppliers, manufacturers, retailers and brands together to foster a healthy, responsible and profitable textile industry.
+The goal of bluesign® is to link suppliers, manufacturers, retailers, and brands together to foster a healthy, responsible, and profitable textile industry.

-The bluesign® standard is built around five principles: resource productivity, consumer safety, air emission, water emission and occupational health and safety.
+The bluesign® standard is built around five principles: resource productivity, consumer safety, air emission, water emission, and occupational health and safety.

 bluesign® System Partner